pthom/clcache-msbuild-install/Readme.md

 ## What this tool does:
 * Clone clcache (into clcache/)
-* Check that python3 and pip3 are installed and are in the PATH
+* Check that python3 and pip3 are installed and are in the PATH, and check that they are 32 bits versions.
 * Check that the pip installed scripts are in the PATH (PYTHONHOME\Scripts)
 * Call `pip install .` from the ./clcache and check that clcache is then in the PATH.
   `clcache` will subsequently be used from the PYTHONHOME\\Scripts directory.